Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 To help with the demonstrations and children’s activities, see the “Assist with Children’s Programs” sign-up above.

-Help with building and grounds maintenance.
+Help with building and grounds maintenance, and general museum projects.
 Throughout the year, volunteers assist with keeping the buildings and grounds looking well-maintained and beautiful for guests.
-This can include dusting, vacuuming, and organizing as well as other tasks depending on the time of the year.
+This can include dusting, vacuuming, organizing, and historic preservation as well as other tasks depending on the time of the year.

 Questions?
 Contact us today!
 Call 651-433-5053 or email Brittany at volunteer@gammelgardenmuseum.org